 - Reduce Air Quality.
 Part of the responsibility of an AC system is to provide proper ventilation throughout the home.
 If you notice more dust, dander, dirt, mold, mildew or humidity, your AC isn’t doing its job.

 - Weird smells.
-Any time you notice an odor from your ventilation system, you want to have it checked by an HVAC contractor as soon as possible.
+Any time you notice an odor from your ventilation system, you want hire an HVAC contractor as soon as possible to check it out.
 This can be a serious situation, or it could be nothing more than built-up dust burning off.
 Either way, weird smells are a sure indicator that something isn’t right.

 - Odd sounds like grinding or squealing.
 Most HVAC systems are pretty quiet.
 You may hear a fan turn on, but nothing more than that and certainly not any grinding, screeching or banging.
 Any unusual sounds are a sure sign that your system needs attention ASAP.